 Great question!
 Our mode of baptism here at Hope is "sprinkling."
 We believe that the mode, whether it is sprinkling, pouring or full immersion, is not the important issue.
 Being obedient in baptism is the issue not how that baptism is performed.
 Christ stated in Matthew 28:19-20 - “Therefore go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit,…”

 Why are they baptizing these little babies along with adults?

 Because children have always been included in the Covenant Family of God (for 4,100 years), we believe that children should be allowed to receive the sacrament of baptism.
-The continuity between the OT and NT suggests that children should be included in the covenant ceremony of baptism.
+The continuity between the Old Testament and New Testament suggests that children should be included in the covenant ceremony of baptism.

 Do I have to affirm the infant baptism position to become a member at Hope?

 When someone becomes a member at Hope, they do not have to check a box that says that they hold to the view of infant baptism.
 We have plenty of “Baptist Background” members who choose not have their children baptized as infants but wait until they are 12 or 13 when they are then baptized on their own profession of faith in Christ.